ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/data-subscriptions/subscription-consumption/examples.dotnet.markdown

 {PANEL:Subscription that works with lowest level API}

-Here we create a subscription that works with blittable document representation, that can be usefull in very high performance scenarios, but may be dangersous due to the direct usage of unmanaged memory
+Here we create a subscription that works with blittable document representation, that can be useful in very high performance scenarios, but may be dangerous due to the direct usage of unmanaged memory

 {CODE blittable_worker@ClientApi\DataSubscriptions\DataSubscriptions.cs /}